bryan-pl/esphome_dietrich/README.md

-# Dietrich (Remeha) Boiler connectivity using ESP8266 with ESPHOME
+# Dietrich MCX PLUS (Remeha) Boiler connectivity using ESP8266 with ESPHOME

 !Forked from kakaki/esphome_dietrich to provide full compatibility with my instance of HA and DeDietrich MCX PLUS.